shawlu95/kafka-stream/readme.md

 - stream marked for repartition if using: Map, FlatMap, SelectKey
 - avoid repartition: MapValues, FlatMapValues
 - table-stream duality: two representations, and can be converted into one another

+#### Join

+- two sources must be co-partitioned (same number of partitions)
+- if one table is small, broadcast it by reading as GlobalKTable